-You can be a Chair or Co-Chair to an existing position or fill in a chair position that is available.
-We are currently seeking a Vice President, Membership Chair and additional GAC Members.
-Please email ataco.larkin@gmail.com if you are interested.
+You can be a co-chair to an existing position, or fill in a chair position that is available.
+Email ataco.larkin@gmail.com if you are interested.

 ATACO Annual Member Meeting Recap

 The Annual Member meeting was hosted by Naropa University in the art studio on the Nalanda Campus.
 We had roughly 16 people in attendance to connect with other art therapists and art therapy students in Colorado.
 At the meeting there were two presentations and an art experiential.